YifanShenSZ/C6H7N-aniline/Columbus/other/C-benzene/README.md

 step = 0.1, until impossible to int2cart

 ## B1 18
-The pi->sigma* state intrudes the A2 states from 3 to 5, so 0 to 2 can use 4 states while 3 to 5 can only use 3 states
+The benzene distortion destablize the pi orbitals, so so an A1 pi->pi* (HOMO B1 pi to B1 pi*) state intrudes the A2 pi->Rydberg state from 3 to 5, so 0 to 2 can use 4 states while 3 to 5 can only use 3 states